-The Research Computing Center (RCC) is seeking an experienced and talented Project Manager who will oversee a variety of complex projects to make sure the RCC is meeting its deliverables and responsible for high quality customer service.
+The Research Computing Center (RCC) is seeking an experienced and talented Project Manager who will oversee a variety of complex projects.
 The Assistant Director for Project Management will be responsible for driving all assigned projects to completion.
+This role ensures the RCC is meeting its deliverables and administers high quality customer service.

 2) Develop and implement project plans; monitor and report progress; proactively anticipate potential issues, when possible, recommend solutions or escalate.